-The organizers, the Cannabis Sustainability Work Group, convene top experts from across the country to present on the industry’s key environmental challenges and best management practices, including energy efficiency, water management, and waste minimization.
+The organizers, the Cannabis Sustainability Work Group, convened top experts from across the country to present on the industry’s key environmental challenges and best management practices, including energy efficiency, water management, and waste minimization.

 2019 Keynote Speaker

 Friday, October 4th, 2019